telerik/kendo-ui-builder/docs/views/index.md

 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
     <h2>System Views</h2>
-    <p>The system views are built-in views which are ready to use as they are and cannot be modified.</p>
+    <p>The system views are built in the App Module.
+They cannot be deleted and you cannot create new system views.
+Some of the system view properties can be modified.
+For example, in the App Layout view you can reorder and modify the layout of the generated application.</p>
 </div>
 <div class="col-md-8">
     <ul class="card-list row">